softlayer/githubio_source/content/reference/services/SoftLayer_Network_Backbone/getGraphImage.md

 ---
 title: "getGraphImage"
-description: "Retrieve a graph of a SoftLayer backbone's last 24 hours of activity. getGraphImage returns a PNG image measuring 827 pi... "
+description: "[DEPRECATED] Retrieve a graph of a SoftLayer backbone's last 24 hours of activity. getGraphImage returns a PNG image mea... "
 layout: "method"
 tags:
     - "method"